 Tech companies are doomed.
 Just look at this chart from JP Morgan Asset Management!

 Here are the unicorns again, plotted on a common timeline.
-You know who also has trouble surviving in the wilderness?
+You know who else has trouble surviving in the wilderness?
 The S&P 500.

 Today, venture capital is drying up for less successful startups.
 Investors, eyeing collapsing tech stocks and economic sloth, are culling their portfolios and forcing cash-starved companies to retrench or shut down.